smak-13/prework-about-me/README.md

-Note: Prework that was done prior to starting the coding bootcamp program.
+Note: This was part of the assigned Prework package, this was completed prior to starting the bootcamp.
 ## About Me

 * This website is a static HTML website using semantic tags and minimal CSS.